Rodrygo: Personal life

 Rodrygo and Brazilian beautician Pamella Cristina Costa welcomed twin sons in February 2022.
 His father, Eric, is a former professional footballer who played as a right-back in several tiers of Brazilian football, the highest of which being the Série B.

 In February 2024, Rodrygo partnered with the Juegaterapia Foundation and artist Titocustoms to launch a fundraising campaign against childhood cancer.
 The initiative, part of the "Everything is going to be fine" campaign, involved auctioning personalized items—including Nike sneakers, a jacket, a ball, and a painting—to support affected children.
-Reflecting on his involvement, Rodrygo stated, "Football is a tool that allows us not only to amplify the values of sport, but also to offer an opportunity to those people who need support."

 Rodrygo’s father had already made the prediction that he was going to be a footballer before he was even born.
 He has one younger sister, Ana Julya, who was born in 2018.